 They say brunch is always a good idea; for residents of Edinburgh, it is a great one!
 Whether you’ve worked up an appetite climbing up Arthur’s Seat, or need a pick-me-up the day after an epic cocktail bar crawl, you need brunch.
-There’s something about eggs and smashed avo and a finely-tuned latte that just soothes the soul, so check out our guide to restaurants serving the best brunch in Edinburgh for your ideal Saturday adventure.
+There’s something about eggs, smashed avo, and a finely-tuned latte that just soothes the soul, so check out our guide to restaurants serving the best brunch in Edinburgh for your ideal Saturday adventure.

 1. Urban Angel

 This underground restaurant offers one of the best brunches in Edinburgh, so it’s an ideal starting point for us.
-Their all-day spread has been a city tradition for fifteen years now, whether you stop for a full brunch or grab a smoothie to go before heading to work in the West End.
+Their all-day spread has been a city tradition for fifteen years, whether you stop for a full brunch or grab a smoothie before heading to work in the West End.

 Urban Angel‘s picturesque dishes entice food bloggers and Instagrammers aplenty, and we can strongly recommend their açai bowls, eggs benedict, brioche French toast, or the banana and butterscotch sauce with hazelnut crumble.
 Their delectable healthier options will not disappoint you; a blend of mango and coconut water with kale, spinach, and spirulina is very popular with visitors.
 Sceptical?
 Just trust us, you are in for a heavenly surprise.